Biscuit authorization

 If you later decide you want to give your friend access to query your table, you have two options.
 You can either generate a new biscuit with only the dql_select

-capability, or you can attenuate your existing biscuit.
+capability, or you can attenuate your existing biscuit (adding a user check as defined above).
 Note that biscuits can never grow in scope, they can only become more restrictive (i.e., attenuated).
 So if you share a biscuit with someone else, they can never add new capabilities!

 Namespacing